-This weekend marks the 12th anniversary of David Rocastle's death.
+This week marks the 13th anniversary of David Rocastle's death.
 Here we remember seven magic moments from the legendary No 7's Arsenal career.

 Arsenal 0-0 Newcastle United

 September 28, 1985

 David Rocastle was just 18 when he first pulled on the red and white of Arsenal for a first-team game, handed his debut by Don Howe.
 He was named in the starting line-up, alongside players such as Kenny Sansom, David O'Leary and Charlie Nicholas, for the Division One fixture at home to Newcastle.
 Arsenal drew the game 0-0 and Rocastle, who came into the side for Stewart Robson, played the full 90 minutes.